Azure/azure-powershell/src/SecurityInsights/docs/New-AzSentinelAnomalySecurityMlAnalyticsSettingsObject.md

 Type                         :
 ```

-This command creates a Anomaly SecurityMlAnalyticsSettings Object
+This command creates an Anomaly SecurityMlAnalyticsSettings Object

 ## PARAMETERS